rruy-dev/Clean-RTP/README.md

 Operators can use `/function clean_rtp:__config` to configure as desired

 RTP Range is 10000 blocks by default
+Nether Max Y Position is y126 by default (to prevent rtp onto nether roof)
 RTP Cooldown is 6000 ticks (5 minutes) by default
 Whitelist includes all Vanilla Dimensions and is Enabled by default